breadtubetv/breadtubetv/content/channels/tomnicholas/_index.md

     name: Tom Nicholas
     slug: UCxt2r57cLastdmrReiQJkEg
     url: https://www.youtube.com/channel/UCxt2r57cLastdmrReiQJkEg
-    description: |-
-      Hello, my name's Tom!
-I'm a PhD Student based in the UK.
+    description: 'Hello, my name''s Tom!
+I''m a PhD Student based in the UK.
 Here on my channel, I aim to provide some introductions to key theories and concepts in the humanities in my series What the Theory?, provide an insight into my PhD journey through my PhD vlogs and uncover the cultural politics of some of the most popular current TV shows and movies through my series Politix.
 Expect a mix of educational videos, video essays and vlogs which enquire into contemporary society and culture and, usually, foster some fascinating conversations down in the comments.

-      As always, if you have any questions or suggestions for future content then don't hesitate to drop me a line in the comments to my existing videos.
+As always, if you have any questions or suggestions for future content then don''t hesitate to drop me a line in the comments to my existing videos.
+Twitter: @Tom_Nicholas Website: www.tomnicholas.com'

-      Twitter: @Tom_Nicholas
-      Website: www.tomnicholas.com
-    subscribers: 15657
+    subscribers: 26300
 ---